Yabonev/reducing-friction-during-agentic-coding/README.md

 - CLAUDE.md takes higher priority than normal tokens and is always attached
 - System reminders get send last so they get higher attention due to recency

+### Tip 16: Use background bash commands for continuous feedback

+Ask the LLM to use background bash to run your python api, react frontend etc.
+If there is an error, tell it to "Read the bash output for the frontend and check for errors"

 ---

 # Examples